eirinikatsido/Course_Python2021/README.md

-# Course_Python2021

-This repository contains the exercises for the course "Advanced Scientific Programming with Python".
+This repository contains the exercises to be delivered for the course "Advanced Scientific Programming with Python".

-Also it icludes the final project for the completion of th course.
+The folder "Project" includes the final project for the completion of the course.